What Proof Do You Need to Contest a Will in New York City?

 Expert Witnesses

 Medical experts.
-Geriatricians, neurologists, psychiatrists, and other physicians can opine on the testator's capacity based on review of the medical records and other evidence.
-The expert's qualifications, methodology, and conclusions are tested through deposition and ultimately at trial.
+Geriatricians, neurologists, and psychiatrists can opine on capacity based on the records and other evidence.
+Their qualifications, methodology, and conclusions are tested at deposition and trial.

 Handwriting experts.
-For forgery cases, certified forensic document examiners analyze signatures, ink, and paper to opine on authenticity.
+In forgery cases, certified forensic document examiners analyze signatures, ink, and paper.

 Geriatric care experts.
-For undue influence cases involving institutionalized or homebound testators, experts can describe the typical dynamics of caregiver influence and isolation.
+These experts can describe the typical dynamics of caregiver influence and isolation involving homebound or institutionalized testators.

 Lay Witness Testimony